-Regarding the Fund's P class and S class, the P class and S class of the Fund currently do not accrue, pay or incur any administrative service fees, although the Board of Trustees has approved the P class and S class of the Fund to accrue, pay and incur such fees in amounts up to a maximum amount of 0.25%, or some lesser amount as the Board of Trustees shall approve from time to time.
-The P class and S class of the Fund will not incur or charge such fees until such time as approved by the Fund's Board of Trustees.
+Regarding the Fund's Primary and Service Shares, the Primary and Service Shares of the Fund currently do not accrue, pay or incur any administrative service fees, although the Board of Trustees has approved the Primary and Service Shares of the Fund to accrue, pay and incur such fees in amounts up to a maximum amount of 0.25%, or some lesser amount as the Board of Trustees shall approve from time to time.
+The Primary and Service Shares of the Fund will not incur or charge such fees until such time as approved by the Fund's Board of Trustees.